Chapel of the Ascension: Tracing the Sacred Path to Heavenly Heights

 A revered pilgrimage site for Christians worldwide, the Chapel of the Ascension stands as a testament to the ascension of Jesus Christ into heaven.
 This ancient chapel (turned into a mosque) holds profound spiritual significance and will captivate you.

-Chapel Of The Ascension Jerusalem
+Chapel of the Ascension Jerusalem

 Location of the Chapel of the Ascension